 The pressures of achieving academic excellence affect not just educators, but students as well.

 Learning does not stop once the school bell rings for the day – many Singaporean students are enrolled in after-school enrichment and tuition classes.
 While public education is affordable, private tuition can cost in the hundreds per hour of instruction.
 Private consumption expenditure on education in Singapore had been increasing over the years, and both students and parents alike view tuition as a necessity to succeed.

-Despite topping world rankings, the educational system’s focus towards high achievement in exams has placed mental and emotional stress upon its students.
-In response, MOE facilitated the deployment of school counsellors to assist with such needs.
-The ministry is also tweaking the PSLE scoring system, to come into effect from 2021, and has stopped naming top scorers in an effort to reduce competitive pressure amongst students.
+The educational system’s emphasis on high achievement in exams places significant mental and emotional stress upon students.
+In response, MOE facilitated the deployment of school counselors to assist with such needs.
+The ministry is also tweaking the PSLE scoring system, to come into effect from 2021, and has stopped naming top scorers to reduce competitive pressure amongst students.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 26 most important statistics relating to "Education in Singapore".